Hilde Radusch

 Hilde Radusch (6 November 1903 – 2 August 1994) was a German political activist (KPD, SPD) who became involved in anti-fascist resistance.
-As the twentieth century progressed she also became increasingly prominent as a Feminist and Lesbian activist.
+As the 20th century progressed, she became increasingly prominent as a feminist and lesbian activist.

 Throughout her life Radusch kept a diary.
 Accessed by researchers after she died, her own writings have provided an insightful, and at times engagingly laconic, commentary on her eventful life.